360 pages | 6 x 9 | 26 illus.

 Published in cooperation with the William P. Clements Center for Southwest Studies at Southern Methodist University.

-Ruben Flores teaches American studies at the University of Kansas.
+Ruben Flores is Associate Professor of American Studies at the University of Kansas.